-— An attacker can specify the identifier used to access a system resource, for example specifying part of the name of a file to be opened or a port number to be used; and
+— An attacker can specify the identifier used to access a system resource, for example specifying part of the name of a file to be opened or a port number to be used;

 — By specifying the resource, the attacker gains a capability that would not otherwise be permitted.
 For example, the program may give the attacker the ability to overwrite the specified file, run with a configuration controlled by the attacker, or transmit sensitive information to a third-party server.

-NOTE: Resource injection that involves resources stored on the file system goes by the name path manipulation and is reported in separate category.
-See subclause 7.11 Path Traversal [EWR] description for further details of this vulnerability.
+NOTE Resource injection that involves resources stored on the file system goes by the name path manipulation and is reported in separate category.
+See 7.11 Path Traversal [EWR] description for further details of this vulnerability.
 Allowing user input to control resource identifiers may enable an attacker to access or modify otherwise protected system resources.

 Line or section delimiters injected into an application can be used to compromise a system.
 As data are parsed, an injected/absent/malformed delimiter may cause the process to take unexpected actions that result in an attack.
 One example of a section delimiter is the boundary string in a multipart MIME (Multipurpose Internet Mail Extensions) message.
 In many cases, doubled line delimiters can serve as a section delimiter.